magic-wormhole/magic-wormhole/docs/api.md

 need to contain a single digit, even if some other app-id is currently using thousands of concurrent sessions.

-## Custom Rendezvous Server
+## Rendezvous Relays

-The library uses a baked-in rendezvous server hostname.
-This must be the same for both clients.
-To use a different hostname provide it as the `rendezvous=` argument to the `Initiator`/`Receiver` constructor.
+The library depends upon a "rendezvous relay", which is a server (with a public IP address) that delivers small encrypted messages from one client to the other.
+This must be the same for both clients, and is generally baked-in to the application source code or default config.

+This library includes the URL of a public relay run by the author.
+Application developers can use this one, or they can run their own (see src/wormhole/servers/relay.py) and configure their clients to use it instead.

-## Polling and Shutdown
+## Polling and Shutdown (TODO)

 The reactor-based (Twisted-style) forms of these objects need to establish TCP connections, re-establish them if they are lost, and sometimes (for